-Facebook shrinks app access as Cambridge Analytica data scandal grows — Nigeria Today
+Facebook updates restricted app access as Cambridge Analytica data scandal grows — Nigeria Today

-Facebook shrinks app access as Cambridge Analytica data scandal grows
+Facebook updates restricted app access as Cambridge Analytica data scandal grows

 Facebook is sharing several changes to how third-party apps access data as the platform ups the estimate of users impacted by Cambridge Analytica.
 Some features are removed, others will require approval from Facebook before access.

-The post Facebook shrinks app access as Cambridge Analytica data scandal grows appeared first on Digital Trends.
+The post Facebook updates restricted app access as Cambridge Analytica data scandal grows appeared first on Digital Trends.

 Do you have something awesome to share with the world?
 Click here to share